vandana28/CSCI-5253-Datacenter-Scale-Computing-Assignments/README.md

 5. An assignment to demonstrate programmatic interfaces to cloud software
 6. Comparing REST and GRPC's API, latency and bandwidth on GCP
 7. Automatic license plate recognition system using Google Cloud - implemented REST server, Redis Key-value store, RabbitMQ messaging queue and appropriate worker nodes on GCP
-8. Dockerized the application mentioned in assignemnt 7 and deployed the services to Kubernetes cluster
+8. Dockerized the application mentioned in assignment 7 and deployed the services to Kubernetes cluster